KellerJordan/modded-nanogpt/README.md

 Direct contributors to these records: @Grad62304977, @bozavlado, myself

 Note: Of course, the original llm.c baseline is intended to be closer to a replication of GPT-2 than to an optimized LLM training.
-So it's no surprise that there is room to improve - Karpathy himself says "llm.c still has a lot of pending optimizations'.
+So it's no surprise that there is room to improve, since as Dr. Karpathy said, "llm.c still has a lot of pending optimizations".
 In addition, many of these techniques are completely standard, such as rotary embeddings.
 The goal of this benchmark is simply to find out all the methods which actually work, because I'm going crazy reading all these LLM training papers which claim a huge speedup but then use their own weird idiosyncratic benchmarks and therefore no one in the community has any idea if it's legit for months.